 - 18 handy grinder settings mean that you can control the grinding process

-- No review is complete with mentioning the brand itself- Mr. Coffee is known for their reliable products
+- No review is complete with mentioning the brand itself- Mr. Coffee is known for its reliable products

 - The device uses plates, rather than blades, to grind the coffee, which results in better-tasting coffee

 - The Mr. Coffee Automatic Burr Mill Grinder is hands-free, so you won’t need to hold anything in place while it grinds your beans

 - Sometimes ground coffee seeps into the machine itself during the grinding process

 - The device’s body is made of flimsy-feeling materials

 - The bean hopper and grinding chamber are made of plastic, not glass